NicholasMamo/eld-data/README.md

 # README

-This repository includes the data and tools used in the paper _Fine-grained Topic Detection and Tracking on Twitter_.
+This repository includes the data and tools used in the paper [Fine-grained Topic Detection and Tracking on Twitter](https://www.scitepress.org/PublicationsDetail.aspx?ID=o+Iys1RHmPU=&t=1).
 This README.md file describes how you can use the repository to experiment with the data yourself.

 ## Configuration